imixs/imixs-admin/README.md

 # Imixs-Admin

 The Imixs-Admin project provides a web based tool to administrate the Imixs-Workflow engine.
-Imixs-Admin is a web client based on the JavaScript library [Ben.JS](http://www.benjs.org).
-The client uses the Imixs-Rest API to access an instance of the Imixs-Workflow Engine.
+Imixs-Admin is a web client based on the web framework ['MVC 1.0'](https://www.mvc-spec.org/).
+The client interacts with the Imxis-Workflow Engine via the Imixs-Rest API.

 These are the core features of Imixs-Admin:

-* Search entities using JPQL statements
+* Search documents using Lucene search queries
-* Update or add properties of entities
+* Update or add properties of documents
 * Process a set of workitems based on the deployed workflow model
-* Delete a set of entities
+* Delete a set of documents
-* Manage the Imixs-Entity-Index table

-## Installation
-Imixs-Admin is provided as a Maven Web Module and can be build by the maven command:

-    mvn clean install

-The .war file can be deployed into any JEE Application server.
-It is necessary to provide a security realm 'imixsrealm'.
-See also the security section in the [Deployment Guide](http://www.imixs.org/jee/deployment/overview.html) on [imixs.org](http://www.imixs.org)
+* Start AdminP Jobs

 <br /><br /><img src="./small_h-trans.png" />

-The Imixs-Admin client provides a Docker Image to be used to run the service in a Docker conatiner.
+The Imixs-Admin client provides a Docker Image to be used to run the service in a Docker container.
 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).

-You can start the latest version of the Imixs-Admin Tool in a docker container run:
+You can start the latest version of the Imixs-Admin Tool in a docker container runing the provided docker-compose.yml file:

-	$ docker run --name="imixs-admin" -d -p 8080:8080  imixs/imixs-admin
+	$ docker-compose up

 You can start the application from your browser